SMTorg/smt/doc/_src_docs/surrogate_models/genn.rst

 Gradient-Enhanced Neural Networks (GENN) are fully connected multi-layer perceptrons, whose training process was modified to account for gradient information.
 Specifically, the parameters are learned by minimizing the Least Squares Estimator (LSE), modified to account for partial derivatives.
-The theory behind the algorithm can be found :download:`here <genn_theory.pdf>`, but suffice it to say that the model is trained in such a way so as to minimize not only the prediction error y - f(x) of the response, but also the prediction error dydx - f'(x) of the partial derivatives.
+The theory behind the algorithm can be found `here`_, but suffice it to say that the model is trained in such a way so as to minimize not only the prediction error :math:`y - f(x)` of the response, but also the prediction error :math:`{dy}/{dx} - f'(x)` of the partial derivatives.
 The chief benefit of gradient-enhancement is better accuracy with fewer training points, compared to regular neural networks without gradient-enhancement.
 Note that GENN applies to regression (single-output or multi-output), but not classification since there is no gradient in that case.
 The implementation is fully vectorized and uses Adam optimization, mini-batch, and L2-norm regularization.

+.. _here: genn_theory.pdf

 Limitations
 -----------